Catholic Congress Global: All Kerala Catholic Congress meetings

-The centenary meeting of AKCC was held at Thrissur during 11–14 May 2018 and it was inaugurated by Cardinal George Alenchery.
+The centenary meeting of CCG was held at Thrissur during 11–14 May 2018 and it was inaugurated by Cardinal George Alenchery.
 The slogan of the centenary conference was 'Secularism for the progress of the country’.

 First Global Meet of Catholic Congress was held at the Meydan Hotel, Dubai during 30 September - 1 October 2019, which was part of 101st meeting of the organisation.
 300 delegates from 26 countries participated in the Meet.